-Ernie W: Former Mayor of King Cove; interested in sustainable communities; tracking oil and gas issues; currently surveying municipal entitlements; possibility of kelp farming.
+Ernie W: Currently the Director of Natural Resources for the Aleutians East Borough and former Mayor of King Cove; interested in sustainable communities; tracking oil and gas issues; currently surveying municipal entitlements; possibility of kelp farming.

-Gayla H: Director of Natural Resources at the Bristol Bay Native Corporation; attends all subsistence and ADF&G advisory committee meetings; interested in the protection of fish and land resources.
+Gayla H: Director of Natural Resources at the Bristol Bay Native Association; attends all subsistence and ADF&G advisory committee meetings; interested in the protection of fish and land resources.